Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: GRADIENT-BASED SENSOR POSE OPTIMISATION

 \subsection{Optimisation}

-We adopt the Adam optimiser \cite{kingma2014adam} to allow per-parameter learning rate and adaptive gradient-scaling, which has been shown to stabilise and shorten the optimisation process.
-The optimiser uses a global learning rate of 0.1, and is executed for 20 iterations over the whole collection of frames.
+We adopt the Adam optimiser \cite{kingma2014adam} to allow per-parameter learning rate and adaptive gradient-scaling, using a global learning rate of 0.1, and executed for 20 iterations over the whole collection of frames.
 These optimisation hyper-parameters were determined empirically through experiments.
-Algorithm \ref{alg:gd} describes the optimisation process for a set of frames and Table \ref{tab:gdalgodesc} specifies the input variables used in the algorithm.

-The objective function in Equation \ref{eq:objective-func} is maximised \textit{w.r.t.} the continuous sensor pose parameters $(t,\alpha,\beta)$ described in Section \ref{sec:poseparam}.
-These parameters specify the pose of a sensor within a virtual rail.
-In an environment containing multiple virtual-rails, there must be an assignment between each sensor and the virtual-rail it belongs to.
+The objective function in Equation \ref{eq:objective-func} is maximised \textit{w.r.t.} the continuous pose parameters $(t,\alpha,\beta)$ described in Section \ref{sec:poseparam}.
+In an environment containing multiple virtual-rails, there must be an assignment between each sensor and the virtual-rail where it is placed.
 This assignment is represented by a discrete variable that maps each sensor to one of the virtual-rails and is also subject to optimisation.
 However, since it is a discrete variable, it cannot be part of the gradient-based optimisation process.
-We overcome this problem by performing multiple runs of the optimisation process, each with a random virtual-rail assignment, and reporting the best results across all runs in terms of the objective function.
+We overcome this by performing multiple runs of the optimisation process, each with a random virtual-rail assignment, and reporting the best results across all runs in terms of the objective function.

 The sensor poses are initialised using a uniform distribution on the interval $[-2,2]$ over the parameter $t$, which controls the sensor position $(x,y,z)$ along the virtual-rail according to Equation \ref{eq:railparam}.
-The limits of the uniform distribution are chosen such that the sensors initial position within the rail can be anywhere from $10\%$ to $90\%$ of the length of the rail.
-The viewing angles can be randomly initialised in the same fashion.
-However, there may be some prior information of the environment that can guide this decision.
-For example, in a traffic junction objects are likely to traverse the central area of the junction, thus, sensors could benefit by focusing towards the junction centre.
-Although this step is not strictly required, it introduces prior information into the problem which reduces the amount of time required to achieve satisfactory results in the optimisation process.
+The limits of the distribution are chosen such that the sensors initial position within the rail can be anywhere from $10\%$ to $90\%$ of the length of the rail.
+Although the viewing angles can be randomly initialised in the same fashion, we use prior information about the environment to guide this decision: sensors viewing angles are initialised towards the junction centre, as objects are likely to transverse that area.